First: What is Ayurveda?

 There are tons of massage services that fall under the umbrella of Ayurveda therapy.
-However, my friend Kevin at Neroli suggested I begin with Shirodhara because service is literally life-changing and was described as a treatment for the nervous system.
+However, my friend Kevin at Neroli suggested I begin with Shirodhara because the service is “literally life-changing” and was described as a treatment for the nervous system.
 All right, I’m sold.

 My Ayurvedic Service: Shirodhara

 My Shirodhara service began with a warm foot soak, which is a common way to begin any Ayurvedic treatment because it essentially primes your body for warmth and relaxation.
 During my foot bath, Eve asked me a series of questions to determine my dosha.